sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 ### Colors

-The behavior of primary and secondary colors and their defaults got changed (hopefully in favor of better understandability).
+The behavior of primary and secondary colors, the names and their defaults got changed (hopefully in favor of better understandability).
 Without going into too much detail, the roles of primary and secondary colors swapped.
-Also the `activeColorPrimary` no longer serves as a default for `activeColorSecondary` (but the other way around).
+They are now called `...background` and `...foreground` while the foreground applies to text and icon colors and background applies to the background of the navigation bar item (which is not used in all styles).
+Also, the `activeColorPrimary` (now `activeBackgroundColor`) no longer serves as a default for `activeColorSecondary` (now `activeForegroundColor`), but the other way around.

 <table>
 <tr>